ramim-ahmed/pimforge-client-side-app/README.md

 - [React-Spinner](https://www.npmjs.com/package/react-spinners) : that allows to use beautifully design spinner like that showing when data loaded or fetch.
 - [Swiper](https://swiperjs.com/) :that allows help pre build slider use to application.
 - [React-Hook-Form](https://react-hook-form.com/): that allows to form handling with validation
-- [Swiper](https://swiperjs.com/) :that allows help pre build slider use to application.

-Challenges Requirements npm I Use ✨:

-- [React-Awesome-Reveal](https://www.npmjs.com/package/react-awesome-reveal): That allows to easy to use simple animation library

-- [React-Simple-Typewriter](https://www.npmjs.com/package/react-simple-typewriter):Adding a nice typewriter effect to your project.